The 13 Most Badass Female Villains in Pop Culture

 By Eric Diaz on March 7, 2014

-In honor of 300: Rise of an Empire’s (in theaters today) latest addition to the bad ass villainess Hall of Fame, Eva Green’s Artemesia, from comics to movies to animation, I present thirteen of the most badass chicks in pop culture history.
+In honor of Once Upon a Time bringing in a trilogy’s worth of badass villainesses, from comics to movies to animation, I present thirteen of the most badass chicks in pop culture history.
 Better watch out, ’cause these girls will totally cut you.

 13. Varla (Faster, Pussycast…Kill!
 Kill!)